-Appeals Court Rules Trump Must Turn Over Tax Records To Manhattan Prosecutor
+Appeals Court Rules Trump's Accountants Must Turn Over Tax Records

 President Trump has lost another legal fight in his efforts to keep his tax returns private.
 The 2nd U.S. Circuit Court of Appeals ruled Monday that Trump's accounting firm must turn over his tax returns to Manhattan District Attorney Cyrus Vance Jr.